h2oai/h2o-2/h2o-docs/source/misc/troubleshoot.rst

   work session.

-**Updating the Wrapper Package**
+**Updating the R Package**

   H\ :sub:`2`\ O's R packages are headed for CRAN, but aren't there yet, and until recently, they were still "in development."
-We've made some great improvements to H\ :sub:`2`\ O in R. If you are having issues running either package, please visit http://0xdata.com/h2O/, and download our latest release.
-Follow the instructions in our R user documentation to install h2oWrapper (even if it is already installed), in order to ensure that you have the most recent version.
+We've made some great improvements to H\ :sub:`2`\ O in R. If you are having issues running either package, please visit http://0xdata.com/downloadtable/, and download our latest release.
+Follow the instructions in our R user documentation to install h2oR (even if it is already installed), in order to ensure that you have the most recent version.
 If your issue persists, please let us know.

-**Step 2**

-  From your email account contact h2ostream@googlegroups.com with a brief description of the error you encountered, and your contact information.
-Attach the downloaded H\ :sub:`2`\ O logs downloaded from log view to the email before sending.

-**Step 3**

-  We will route your email to the correct engineer or data scientist and work to resolve your issue.
+**Internal Server Error in R**

+  when passing data sets to H\ :sub:`2`\ O through R, users may see an error that reads    “Internal Server Error.”
+This error tells users that R can’t find the file they are trying to import and parse.
+It can be corrected by specifying a path to the data file relative to the directory from which H2O is running (not relative to where R is running).
+Alternatively, users can change their working directory in R (in R studio the option is under the Session menu.
+In R it is under the menu Misc).
+By setting the R working directory to the same directory that H2O is running from, the path relative to R and relative to H2O will be the same.